-(For the real history and geography of Georgia counties, see the Georgia Counties Page of the Carl Vinson Institute of Government at the University of Georgia.)
+(For the real history and geography of Georgia counties, see the Georgia Counties Page of the Online Georgia Almanac.)

 LaGrange Amateur Radio Club, with the support of the Georgia Section of

-the ARRL, is proud to continue, the "Worked All Georgia" Award.
+the ARRL, is proud to support the "Worked All Georgia" Award.
 The WAG

 Award is open to radio amateurs who can provide proof of two-way radio